 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 12 hours of lectures, 12 hours tutorial, 40 hours of reading and thinking about the content and 40 hours of work on assignments and/or test preparation.
+For this course, you can expect 24 hours of tutorials, 48 hours of reading and thinking about the content and 48 hours of work on assignments and/or test preparation.